BackofenLab/Cherri/README.md

 # :cherries: CheRRI (Computational Help Evaluating RNA-RNA interactions) :cherries:

-Cherri detects functional RNA-RNA interactions (RRI) sites, by evaluating if a interaction site most likely occurs in nature.
+CheRRI detects functional RNA-RNA interaction (RRI) sites, by evaluating if an interaction site most likely occurs in nature.
-It will help to filter false positive interaction sites, which can be generated either experimentally or by a RRI prediction algorithms.
+It helps to filter interaction sites generated either experimentally or by an RRI prediction algorithm, by removing false positive interactions.

 ## Progamm Idea:
 CheRRI can be run in two modes, the model generation or **train** mode, or the RRI evaluation or **eval** mode.
-Here is a illustration of CheRRI's workflow:
+Here is an illustration of CheRRI's workflow:

 <img src="./plots/Cherri_workflow_resuctured2.svg " alt="Cherri_workflow" width="550"/>

-For the evaluation of given RRI sites a model must be specified in Cherri's **eval** mode.
-Here pre-trained models can be applied or the user trains a model it self using CheRRI's **train** mode.
+For the evaluation of a given set of RRI sites, a model must be specified in CheRRI's **eval** mode.
+Here pre-trained models can be applied or the user trains a model using CheRRI's **train** mode.
-To train a novel model RNA-RNA interactome specifying all RRIs sites within a organism should be provided.
-CheRRI makes use of replicate data by checking if a RRI site can be found in all replicates within a overlap threshold.
+To train a novel model, an RNA-RNA interactome dataset specifying all RRI sites should be provided.
+CheRRI makes use of replicate data by checking if an RRI site can be found in all replicates within an overlap threshold.
 This is how CheRRI builds the set of trusted RRIs.
-In the evaluation mode the interaction positions are reformatted in the same way as the trusted RRIs.
-Than in both cases CheRRI's core method can be run to generate a feature set which will be used to select a model in the **train** and in the **eval** mode used for the evaluation of the biological relevance for the submitted RRI sites.
+In **eval** mode, the interaction positions are reformatted in the same way as the trusted RRIs.
+In both modes, CheRRI uses the same core method to generate a feature set which will be used to select a model in **train** mode, and in **eval** mode for the evaluation of the biological relevance of the submitted RRI sites.

 ## Instalation

-CheRRI is developed in Linux and tested on Ubuntu (18.04 LTS).
-For the installation on your Conda is required.
+CheRRI was developed in Linux and tested on Ubuntu (18.04 LTS).
+Conda is required to install CheRRI.

 ### Install Conda

 If you do not have Conda yet, you can e.g. install miniconda, a free + lightweight Conda installer.
-Get miniconda [here](https://docs.conda.io/en/latest/miniconda.html), choose the Python 3.8 Miniconda3 Linux 64-bit installer and follow the installation instructions.
-In the end, Conda should be accessed on the command line via (possibly in a more advanced version):
+Get miniconda [here](https://docs.conda.io/en/latest/miniconda.html), choose the newest Python 3 Miniconda3 Linux 64-bit installer and follow the installation instructions.
+In the end, Conda should be accessed on the command line via (note that your version can be different):

 ```
 $ conda --version